The Definitive Guide to Velvet Leaf Anthuriums in Cultivation

 Anthurium clarinervium – one of the best-known velvet-leaf anthuriums and very popular with tropical plant collectors.
 It occurs discontinuously as a very compact terrestrial or lithophyte on karst, discontinuously at low and middle elevations in tropical wet forest from northern Chiapan highlands to the lowlands of northwestern Guatemalan in the Sierra de Chinajá, Alta Verapaz Department.
 Discovered in the early 1950s, it is now placed in section Andiphyllum that all share very large bright orange ripe fruits and single seeds.
 It requires heat and humidity to excel but can succeed as a slow-growing houseplant if not kept too dry.
 It is the best member of this group for novice growers, being both small and handsome.
 Hybridizes freely, but fruit can take up to two years to ripen.
 Recent reported intrasectional crosses (e.g. x faustomirandae and then outcrossed by Bill Rotolante of Silver Krome Gardens in Homestead, Florida) look very nice, and A. clarinervium has also been hybridized with other section Andiphyllum from México and Guatemala to produce more or less attractive offspring.
 It hybridizes in nature with A. pedatoradiatum and perhaps other sympatric anthuriums.
 With persistence it is reported to outcross to sections Cardiolonchium and Chamaerepium in cultivation.

 Two unusual Anthurium clarinervium hybrids.
-Left, (A. faustomirandae x clarinervium) x clarinervium (Rotolante) and right, A. clarinervium x seleri (private grower, San Francisco)
+Left, (A. faustomirandae x clarinervium) x ‘Ace of Spades’ (Rotolante) in the author’s California collection and right, A. clarinervium x seleri (private grower, San Francisco)

-Left, a large wild example of Anthurium magnificum growing in nature in western Colombia (Image: A. Dearden).
+Left, a large wild example of Anthurium sp. aff. magnificum (=A. rioclaroense) growing in nature in western Colombia (Image: A. Dearden).
 Right, young, cultivated example from a nearby ecotype.
 Note the outwardly turned basal leaf lobes on both individuals.

-Shown above, a very large and rare hybrid, Anthurium magnificum x warocqueanum that I made in the mid-2000s, shown above as both a juvenile in Guatemala and a mature plant in California.
-This cross produced very few viable seeds and is obviously dominated by the A. magnificum seed parent in terms of shape, but has the leaf veination of A. warocqueanum.
+Shown above, leaf details on an exceptional selection from my hybrid, Anthurium magnificum x warocqueanum (this is the ‘Big Trouble’ clone) that I made in the mid-2000s, shown above as both a juvenile in Guatemala (2007) and a mature plant in California (2019).
+This cross produced very few viable seeds and is obviously dominated by the A. magnificum seed parent in terms of general aspect when young, but has the leaf venation, terete petioles and overall size of A. warocqueanum when mature.

 Two very good clones from my 2004 remake of John Banta’s Anthurium papillilaminum x warocqueanum hybrid, christened “Dark Mama” by him.
 These are nine year-old plants shown grown in Guatemala.
 Exceptional clones produce leaves to well over 3’/90 cm in length and can be much darker colored than these.
 I sent a number of siblings of these plants to NSE Tropicals in 2007 and was fortunate to obtain a small offset back from them in 2013 that I now propagate in California.

-Two additional hybrids involving Anthurium warocqueanum; left, my A. warocqueanum x dressleri and right, Chris Hall and Arden Dearden’s A. (sp.
+Two additional hybrids involving Anthurium warocqueanum; left, my A. warocqueanum x dressleri and right, Chris Hall and Arden Dearden’s gorgeous complex hybrid A. (sp.
 “Purple Velvet” x marmoratum) x warocqueanum growing in my collection in California.

 Two nice leaf forms of Anthurium papillilaminum.
-Left, a wild plant with slightly overlapping basal lobes and right, a 1980s-vintage collection of mine.
-This elongated “black” type is the most desirable leaf form in cultivation.
+Left, a wild plant with slightly overlapping basal lobes and right, a 1980s-vintage collection of mine (‘Fort Sherman’).
+This elongated “black” type is one of the most desirable leaf form in cultivation.
 Both plants show pink to pale violet colors on the undersides of their leaves.

-Anthurium crystallinum – a terrestrial, lithophytic and epiphytic species, with subterete to terete petioles and yellow spadices.
-Some Panamanian plants may have slightly subterete petioles and pale green (as opposed to white) leaf veins.
+Anthurium crystallinum – a terrestrial, lithophytic or epiphytic species with bold contrast veins, terete petioles and yellow spadices.
+Some Panamanian plants from the western Darién Province that are currently lumped under this species may have slightly subterete petioles, darker leaf color and fewer leaf veins arranged quite differently than the plant shown right.
 Basal lobes on these western populations also do not appear to meet or overlap like those in Colombian plants.
-Other than these, for two decades I have grown an accession from the Darién that has been tentatively identified as A. crystallinum but that lacks the contrasting leaf veins that identify this species and is probably much closer to A. papillilaminum.
-Anthurium crystallinum ‘Crystal Hope’ appears to be a small sport with vividly-marked leaves that was propagated on in PTC that is finicky in cultivation and difficult to maintain as an unclustered plant.
+Other than these populations, for two decades I have grown a wild-collected accession from the Darién that was tentatively identified as A. crystallinum by a specialist in the late 1990s.
+Among other things, it lacks the contrasting leaf veins that identify this species and is probably much closer to A. papillilaminum although it has very different ripe fruit color.
+This taxon has recently been rediscovered in nature and obviously has great ornamental potential.
+Anthurium crystallinum ‘Crystal Hope’ appears to be a small sport or hybrid with vividly-marked leaves that was propagated on in PTC that is finicky in cultivation and difficult to maintain as an unclustered plant.

 This plant remains surprisingly difficult to obtain as a pure species.
-Some seed-grown Colombian origin plants are beginning to make their way back into horticulture from Andean country nurseries, which is a welcome development for collectors.
-Plants sold in the U.S. exotic plant trade with reddish or maroon new growth, as well as exceptionally large-leaf forms and labelled as this species betray their hybrid origin.
-Older hybrids that are routinely sold as A. crystallinum include x forgetii, x magnificum, x regale, x dressleri.
+Some seed-grown and propagates of wild-collected Colombian-origin plants are beginning to make their way back into horticulture from Andean country nurseries, which is a welcome development for collectors.
+Plants sold in the U.S. exotic plant trade with reddish or maroon new growth, as well as exceptionally large-leaf forms and labelled as this species may (rarely) either be part of an array of undescribed species or (more frequently) betray their hybrid origin.
+Older hybrids that are routinely sold as A. crystallinum include x forgetii, x magnificum, x regale and x dressleri.

 Anthurium willifordii - this velvet-leaf birds-nest type appears to have been collected on very few occasions in Loreto Department, Perú.
 It was briefly put into PTC in the late 1990s.
 I found it in nature in 2000 as an apparently rare understory epiphyte growing adpressed to tree trunks about 25 miles/40 km airline southwest of Iquitos from where Charles MacDaniel, Jack Williford and others collected it in the 1980s.
 I hybridized this species with A. reflexinervium as the seed parent several years later.
 The resulting hybrids have very attractive satiny, rippled leaves, although lack the pollen parent’s violet colors.
 While easy to grow, they are extremely cold sensitive, as is A. willifordii.